Cheryl Dunye: Reception and legacy

-Restoration and Re-release
+Restoration and re-release

 In 2016, to commemorate its 20th anniversary, The Watermelon Woman was restored in 2K resolution by the Outfest UCLA Legacy Project, with funding from the Andy Warhol Foundation and the Film Foundation.
 The restoration was screened at international film festivals and added to the permanent cinema collection at the Museum of Modern Art in New York City."Cheryl Dunye" The film continues to be widely taught in courses on film studies, gender studies, and African American studies, reinforcing its legacy as a landmark in queer and Black cinema.

 Stranger Inside (2001)

-Dunye's second feature, and first project after The Watermelon Woman, is the HBO produced television movie Stranger Inside based on the experiences of African-American lesbians in prison.
+Dunye's second feature, and first project after The Watermelon Woman, is the HBO-produced television movie Stranger Inside, based on the experiences of African-American lesbians in prison.
 The film had a budget of $2 million and was released in theaters as well as on their network.

 The film deals with a young woman and juvenile offender named Treasure (Yolonda Ross), who seeks to build a relationship with her estranged mother by getting transferred to the same prison facility once she becomes an adult.
-In an interview with Peyton Robinson for Cinema Femme: The Magazine, Dunye revealed that the film used “real inmates and incarcerated folks to play themselves,” a choice inspiredc by her love documentary and archive, calling it “[her] version of it”.
+In an interview with Peyton Robinson for Cinema Femme: The Magazine, Dunye revealed that the film used “real inmates and incarcerated folks to play themselves,” a choice inspired by her love of documentary and archive, calling it “[her] version of it”.

 Dunye became interested in exploring motherhood within imprisonment in Stranger Inside by the birth of her daughter and Harriet Jacobs's Incidents in the Life of a Slave Girl.
 Additionally, Dunye was interested in the topic of incarcerated women through Angela Davis's work and the Critical Resistance's Creating Change conference at University of California, Berkeley.
 In a 2004 issue of Feminist Studies, Dunye discussed some of her inspiration and purpose for the film, particularly how these women make prison a home.
 "In approaching this piece," Dunye says, "I was interested in how connected a lot of these women are to the outside world and how they find that balance to being an inmate, being a mother, being a member of a family or a clan, or a group that got them in--one that they support or have to support.
 It puts these women in many different spaces at the same time.
 But one space that they have to call home is this institution: the prison."
 Dunye did extensive research into women's prisons and extended this research process to the cast and crew during preproduction, like visiting actual women's prisons.